This page provides some details about the Lo Lo people. They are one of the 54 groups of people in Vietnam.

 Name Of Ethnic Group

-Lo Lo (Mun Di, Lo Lo Hoa and Lo Lo Den)
+Lo Lo (also known as Mun Di, Lo Lo Hoa, and Black Lo Lo)

 Customs & Habits